Women in Science & Engineering Conference

 - Enjoy a catered lunch and plenty of time to network with employers, faculty and students.

-We’re incredibly proud that the percentage of women faculty in the College — 22 percent — exceeds that of any of the top 50 engineering schools in the country.
-While there is always work to be done to encourage women in engineering at all levels, this is a notable achievement.
 The WiSE conference provides an opportunity for women students at all levels, from high school to graduate school, to meet outstanding women faculty, alumni, and industry leaders.
 It’s a great way to learn more about the many career options in engineering and to connect with students and mentors throughout the region.
 I encourage you to remain involved with WiSE after the conference and to continue your excellent work in promoting the success of women in engineering.

 Michael B. Bragg